You already recycle your paper, plastics & metals. We’ve made it easy to add batteries to your recycling list!

 Batteries can and should be recycled.
 Here’s why:

 - Battery recycling keeps harmful materials out of landfill Used batteries that end up in your community’s landfill can contain toxic materials that may harm wildlife and the environment.

 - Battery recycling helps keep people and property safe Responsible battery recycling practices ensure batteries are handled in a way that reduces potential fire hazards.

 - Battery recycling supports sustainability Materials reclaimed from recycled batteries can be used to make new products

 Battery recycling with Call2Recycle is easy.
 Here’s how:

 Put each battery in a clear, sealable bag*. (available at collection boxes)

-Seal the bag for safe battery management and transportation.
+Seal the bag for safe battery management & transportation.

 Call2Recycle is your provincially-regulated, not-for-profit battery recycling program dedicated to the safe collection and recycling of used batteries.